What Pool Cues are Made in the USA?

 Schon started in 1981 when Terry Romine, Sr. began making cues in his garage as a hobby.
 The goal was simple: build the perfect cue.
 Decades later, Schon is still Wisconsin-based and still hand-crafting their sticks.

-What separates Schon from mass production?
-They make their own ferrules and tips instead of sourcing them.
+Schon stands apart from mass production in one big way: they make their own ferrules and tips instead of sourcing them.
 A ferrule is the ring where the shaft meets the joint.
 The tip is where your cue chalk contacts the cue ball.
 If you’ve ever played with a cheap cue that just felt off, it was probably a cheap ferrule or tip.

 Schon’s two-piece cues use a phenolic-lined stainless steel pin and joint.
 That’s the connection point between shaft and butt.
 It’s tight, it’s durable, and it stays consistent through thousands of shots.